-D. The responses of output, consumption, and prices to oil price shocks
+D. The Responses of Output, Consumption, and Prices to Oil Price Shocks

-Using the published measures of energy prices and the two variables that account for non-price rationing in the 1970s, we now revisit the evidence used to suggest that aggregate activity has been responding less to energy price shocks in recent years than it used to in the past.
-The energy price measures we consider are the following: (1) The consumer price index for gasoline; (2) Hamilton's (2003,2009b) "net oil price increases"; (3) the CPI index for gasoline that has been augmented with the time cost of rationing-by-queue; and (4) the measure of consumer attitudes toward gasoline prices and fuel shortages.
-Our strategy is as follows: First we show that the impulse response functions from vector autoregressions estimated by Blanchard and Galí (2010) and Edelstein and Kilian (2009) do not change much if published gasoline prices are used in place of the authors' original oil price measures.
-Second, we show that the impulse response functions based on gasoline price measures that account for the effects of shortages present a different story.
+Using the published measures of energy prices and the two variables that account for nonprice rationing in the 1970s, we now revisit the evidence used to suggest that aggregate activity has been responding less to energy price shocks in recent years than it used to in the past.
+The energy price measures we consider are as follows: (1) CPI-gas, (2) Hamilton's (2003, 2009) "net oil price increases," (3) CPI-gas that has been augmented with the time cost of rationing by queue, and (4) the measure of consumer attitudes toward gasoline prices and fuel shortages.
+Our strategy is as follows: first, we show that the impulse-response functions from VARs estimated by Edelstein and Kilian (2009) and Blanchard and Galí (2010) do not change much if published gasoline prices are used in place of the authors' original energy price measures.
+Second, we show that the impulse-response functions based on gasoline price measures that account for the effects of shortages present a different story.

-We begin by estimating a vector autoregression (VAR) that is similar to the one used by Blanchard and Galí (2010).
-The VAR system we estimate is given in equation (1).
+We begin by estimating a VAR that is similar to the one used by Blanchard and Galí (2010).
+The VAR system we estimate is

-(1) $$Y_t = A(L)Y{t-1} + U_t$$
+$$Y_t = A(L)Y{t-1} + U_t.$$ (1)

-In the VAR estimated by Blanchard and Galí with quarterly data, $Y_t$ includes the nominal price of oil, the CPI, the GDP deflator, nominal nonfarm compensation, real GDP and nonfarm business hours.
+In the VAR estimated by Blanchard and Galí with quarterly data, Y_t includes the nominal price of oil, the CPI, the gross domestic product (GDP) deflator, nominal nonfarm compensation, real GDP, and nonfarm business hours.
 In other specifications, they also included the federal funds rate.
-In our version of their analysis, $Y_t$ is built from monthly observations of the following variables (in order): (i) A selected version of one of the oil shock variables, (ii) the consumer price index (CPI), (iii) nominal wages of private production workers, (iv) industrial production, (v) civilian hours, and (vi) the federal funds rate.
-A(L) is a matrix of polynomials in the lag operator L. U is a vector of disturbances.
+In our version of their analysis, Y_t is built from monthly observations of the following variables (in order): (i) a selected version of one of the oil shock variables, (ii) the CPI, (iii) nominal wages of private production workers, (iv) industrial production, (v) civilian hours, and (vi) the federal funds rate.
+Function A(L) is a matrix of polynomials in the lag operator L, and U is a vector of disturbances.
 All variables except the sentiment measure and the federal funds rate are in logs.
 The shock to oil prices is identified using a standard Cholesky decomposition.
 We include a linear time trend and six lags of the variables.
-The data are monthly and span 1967:1 to 2009:12.
+The data are monthly and span 1967:1-2009:12.